satyajitlion/GravLensing/research-log/Research Log 10-20-2025.md

 - How computationally expensive are G-CNNs compared to standard CNNs?
 The output tensors have an extra group dimension—does this lead to a linear increase in parameters and memory?

 - For gravitational lensing, which specific symmetry group is most relevant?
 Is it the p4 group (90° rotations), a continuous rotation group, or perhaps a group that includes flips (p4m)?
+How can I use a group that can work both for rotations and translations?
+Do I need to explore tensor neural networks for this?
 ***
 ### Next Steps